stubbscroll/evolve-script/readme.txt

 - copy/paste the contents of evolve.js to the console
 - comment out the desired reset type, press enter
 - wait until the script reaches the reset point, then press reset manually

+some usage notes:
-- in retirement and orbital decay, the game refreshes at isolation/moonfall. when that happens, re-paste the script
+- in tp4 retirement and orbital decay, the game refreshes at isolation/moonfall. when that happens, re-paste the script
-- optionally, manually remove/add genes in arpa->genetics (script doesn't do that)
+- we can manually remove/add genes in arpa->genetics (script doesn't do that)
-- playing manually while the script is running is not recommended. holding the multiplier keys can multiply some of the script's actions and do unintended things
+- playing manually while the script is running is not recommended. holding the multiplier keys can multiply some of the script's actions and do unintended things. it should be fine to build the occasional building though
 - in warlord, don't enable/disable mech bays manually! the script uses disabling to store state during the spire climb. disabling mech bays will make the script enter a mode where it focuses on buying purifiers/ports/